hmcts/design-system/app/views/components/add-another/README.md

-Use the Add another component to let users enter multiple items at once in a form.
+Use the Add another component to let users enter multiple items in a form at the same time.

 {{dsExample({
   name: 'add-another',